Browse all

 nikkei app

-Regarded as the world’s largest financial newspaper (more than 3 million in daily circulation), Nikkei launched its PWA in 2017 with the goal of reducing load time, improve reader interaction and boost engagement.
+Regarded as the world’s largest financial newspaper (more than 3 million in daily circulation), Nikkei launched its PWA in 2017 with the goal of reducing load time, improving reader interaction and boosting engagement.

 Realizing that their website was not mobile-friendly (even taking more than 20 seconds to be fully interactive), the company assembled a team of five front-end engineers who worked on launching a PWA.